SuzerainY/investant-discord/README.md

-# PaperTrade Dependencies

-pip install...
-* discord-py-interactions | version 4.4.0
-* yfinance
-* yahooquery
-* numpy
-* pandas
-* mysql-connector-python | version 8.0.32
-* interactions-tasks | version 1.0.0
-* interactions-files | version 1.1.5

 # PaperTrade Features

 Planned features for multiple assets of the platform and subcategories.
-Highlighted in red are currently being added, modified, or planned for future addition.
+Some features currently being added, modified, or planned for future addition.

 When features are successfully added, a community post should be sent informing users.